mecid/mecid.github.io/_posts/2022-11-16-building-custom-layout-in-SwiftUI.md

 ![flow-layout](/public/flowlayout.png)

 Today we learned the *Layout* protocol's basics and built an elementary version of the flow layout.
 We will continue digging into the *Layout* protocol in the following posts to create more flexible configurations.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!